The American Hockey League

 |Falcons (EAHL)||Rockets (2) (AHL)||Ramblers (2) (EHL)||Firebirds (NAHL, AHL)

-When the now two time Calder Cup Champion (1998, 2005) Philadelphia Phantoms played their first American Hockey League game in October, 1996, they became the fourth club to represent Gov. William Penn's 'Greene Countrie Towne' in the AHL since the Fall of 1936 when the four surviving members of the then decade old Canadian-American ("Can-Am") Hockey League -- the Philadelphia Ramblers, New Haven Eagles, Providence Reds, and Springfield Indians -- first joined forces with the four survivors of the seven-year old International Hockey League -- the Pittsburgh Hornets (nee Shamrocks), Cleveland Barons (nee Falcons), Buffalo Bisons, and Syracuse Stars.
-After playing a makeshift interlocking schedule of convenience for two years, seven of these clubs (Buffalo had folded in December, 1936) and the then three-time defending Eastern Amateur Hockey League champion Hershey Bears formally organized themselves into a new International-American Hockey League (soon to be renamed the American Hockey League) at a meeting in New York City on June 28, 1938.
-And that still flourishing circuit -- considered by most to be second only in the world to the NHL -- has now been bringing outstanding professional hockey to its millions of fans for seven consecutive decades.
+When the evntual two-time Calder Cup Champion (1998, 2005) Philadelphia Phantoms played their first American Hockey League game in October, 1996, they became the fourth club to represent Gov. William Penn's 'Greene Countrie Towne' in the AHL since the Fall of 1936 when the four surviving member clubs of the then decade old Canadian-American ("Can-Am") Hockey League -- the Philadelphia Ramblers, New Haven Eagles, Providence Reds, and Springfield Indians -- first joined forces with the four survivors of the seven-year old International Hockey League -- the Pittsburgh Hornets (nee Shamrocks), Cleveland Barons (nee Falcons), Buffalo Bisons, and Syracuse Stars.
+After playing a makeshift interlocking "schedule of convenience" for two years, seven of these clubs (Buffalo had folded in December, 1936 when the roof of their rink collapsed after a blizzard) and the then three-time defending Eastern Amateur Hockey League champion Hershey Bears Hockey Club formally organized themselves into a new International-American Hockey League (renamed the American Hockey League in 1940) at a meeting in New York City on June 28, 1938.
+And that still flourishing circuit -- considered by many to be second only in the world to the NHL -- has now been bringing outstanding professional hockey to its millions of fans ever since without interruption.

-The now almost eighty year history of pro hockey in Philadelphia has often been one of stark contrasts.
-To be sure, over the past three decades Philadelphia has been home to many truly great hockey exploits -- the NHL Flyers' frequent regular season Division and conference titles, six post season trips to the finals, and two Stanley Cups, their incredible defeat of the Soviet Central Red Army team in 1976, the unprecedented 35-game unbeaten streak in 1979-80, the great Hall of Fame playing careers of Bob Clarke, Bernie Parent, and Bill Barber, and, of course, the consistent success of the decade old Phantoms' -- especially their AHL record 17-game winning streak in 2004-2005 and their two marvelous Calder Cup seasons.
+The now almost 90-year history of pro hockey in Philadelphia has often been one of stark contrasts.
+To be sure, over the past almost half century Philadelphia has been home to many truly great hockey exploits -- the NHL Flyers' frequent regular season Division and conference titles, eifght post season trips to the finals, and two Stanley Cups, their incredible defeat of the Soviet Central Red Army team in 1976, the unprecedented 35-game unbeaten streak in 1979-80, the great Hall of Fame playing careers of Bob Clarke, Bernie Parent, and Bill Barber, and, of course, the consistent success of the Phantoms between 1996 and 2009 -- especially their AHL record 17-game winning streak in 2004-2005 and their two marvelous Calder Cup seasons.
 With a few exceptions, however, the history of the game's earlier years in Philadelphia was a much less successful -- but no less interesting -- story.

 (Canadian-American Hockey League)